ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - **event-service**

-  - In a new terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder;
+  - In a new terminal, make sure you are inside the `spring-cloud-stream-event-sourcing-testcontainers` root folder;

   - Run the following command:
     ```